cs160-su22/cs160-su22.github.io/about.md

 For the design portion of weekly projects (typically cycles I/II) and the final project we encourage you to draw inspiration from existing work and seek feedback on your designs.
 Be sure to cite your inspiration sources and feedback partners.
 When drawing inspiration from existing designs, focus on elements you want to incorporate (e.g., bold colors, low contrast, sharp corners) rather than copying the design as a whole.
 One rule of thumb is that you should be able to justify how your design differs significantly from existing examples.

+Utilize only resources and assets (e.g. images) that you have permission to utilize, and that you properly attribute in your Design Reports.
+The [``#resources-and-links``](https://cs160su22.slack.com/archives/C03LZ4FTWKT) channel in Slack is a great place to find and share quality sources for images, icons, etc.

 For the implementation portions of weekly projects, write your own code.
 It’s important to us that each of you know how to assemble user interfaces on your own so you can be productive contributors to your group.
 As such, you may speak with other students about their assignments, and can see parts of their code, but no copy and paste is tolerated.
-Cite any resources from which you borrow source code or algorithmic ideas to your project, including Stack Overflow and external GitHub projects, as a comment adjacent to the code with a URL to the source and a description of what you reused.
+Cite any resources from which you borrow source code, layout code, or algorithmic ideas to your project, including Stack Overflow and external GitHub projects, as a comment adjacent to the code with a URL to the source and a description of what you reused.

 ### Quizzes